One of the aims of Vivomotion is to communicate scientific concepts to a wider audience and exhibitions of our animations are a great way to do so...

 Art:laB DeNovo - Art-Science Synergy

 Our work was exhibited, along with other artists, in The Institute of Medical Sciences at The University of Aberdeen - May 2015.
 Art:laB is a space that aims to bring scientists and artists together to inspire imaginations at the interface of medical, health and evolutionary sciences with artistic endeavour.
+Alex Moorhouse was responsible for organising this exhibition.

 Work completed during Mhairi's Masters was exhibited